 What is considered a high THC strain?

-Today’s weed is much different, and that is in part due to the legalization in the US.
+Cannabis of 2019 is much different, and that is in part due to legalization in the US.

-Cannabis strains that tested for over 20% THC were being grown left and right and everything was now moving in the right direction.
+Cannabis strains that tested for over 20% THC were being grown left and right.

 Well, since cannabis is just a plant, various parts of it are of different strength, just like with any other plant.

-Since we are looking for only the highest THC strains in this article, we won’t take into account much of anything else, such as CBD levels, terpenes, genetics, etc. but we will certainly go over it in our list below.
+Since we are looking for only the highest THC strains in this article, we won’t take into account other factors, such as CBD levels, terpenes, genetics.

 Most of the numbers quoted in this article are taken from the Washington state’s I-502 data.